ngeeyonglim/IIG-RL-Benchmark/README.md

 git clone https://github.com/nathanlct/IIG-RL-Benchmark.git
 cd IIG-RL-Benchmark

-# updates the dh3 repo with approriate commit
+# Update the exp-a-spiel (eas) dependency
 git submodule init
 git submodule update

-# do this from the top level repo!
-This will install dh3 and some dependencies.
-Make sure to do this from top level repo.
+# This will install eas and its dependencies.
+Make sure to do this from the top level repo.
 pixi install
 pixi shell

-# Install our custom OpenSpiel (with fixes fixes for PTTT and DH3 and the addition of abrupt PTTT) (our default is python = 3.11 )
+# Install our custom OpenSpiel (with fixes fixes for PTTT and DH3 and the addition of abrupt PTTT) (our default is python = 3.11)
 # If your system isn't linux or you're not on python 3.11, choose the variant for your system (https://github.com/nathanlct/open_spiel/releases)
 pip uninstall open_spiel -y
 pip install https://github.com/nathanlct/open_spiel/releases/download/v1.pttt/open_spiel-1.5-cp311-cp311-manylinux_2_17_x86_64.manylinux2014_x86_64.whl